FSGModding/FSG_Mod_Assistant/README.md

 __This does not alter or delete any files on your computer at all__

+You can, optionally, choose to save a log file from the File menu.

 ## Usage:

 Run dist/FS19_Mod_Checker.exe - command line or explorer.